 Another example of asynchronous feedback is when a company sends me a text-based survey via email, I can answer it on my own time.
 Once they call me to follow up, the only way to give them additional feedback is to answer the phone and talk to them right then and now.
 That’s not asynchronous feedback.

 Asynchronous feedback offers consumers the option to give input on their schedules.
 For example, the company could send a video survey and ask you to elaborate on the video instead of calling.

 Unlike individual phone calls, asynchronous video surveys can also be done at scale.
-For example, when my team publishes weekly consumer studies like this one on how people feel about wearing a mask in public, we gather 100 responses in just a few hours.
+For example, when my team publishes weekly consumer studies like this on how people feel about wearing a mask in public, we gather 100 responses in just a few hours.
 Those responses are then automatically transcribed and analyzed.

 How to use asynchronous feedback to understand customers?

 When television was brand new, new television shows were just radio shows on TV.
 That’s what people knew.
 Radio was the go-to medium at the time.
 People use new technology like they’ve used existing technology to that point.

 So how do you do TV when you only know the radio?
 You do radio shows on TV.
 But of course, good radio isn’t also good TV, and as media teams became more familiar with what good TV is, broadcast programming changed and evolved.

 The same is valid for talking to our customers.
 If we only know how to talk to customers face-to-face, we might try to move that system into the digital world.
 But unfortunately, we have to schedule an appointment with them and hop on a Zoom call simultaneously.